jhilikb/NLCUNet/README.md

 # H2CGAN
 We provide a simple GAN based baseline for image deraining, dehazing tasks.
 Some result images are uploaded in the image folder.
 Processing of cityscape images using H2CGAN and other SOA techniques are provided

+A network trained with Cityscapes Images have been uploaded at https://drive.google.com/drive/folders/1CVAAVqmfXwqlTfQyALyVCwezwl19hjHc?usp=sharing

+The files should be downloaded in the parent git folder under checkpoints/dhcs4

+To test cityscape images (https://www.cityscapes-dataset.com/file-handling/?packageID=31) from (https://www.cityscapes-dataset.com/downloads/) you need to download the images in the dataset/test1 folder.

+To run the code:

+mkdir dataset/test0

+python3 test.py

+Results will be saved in the results folder.
+Sample images are provided for testing.
+The code is tested in Python 3.8, torch 1.7.1, torchvision 0.8.2.